EthanAlexanderAnderson/spud-bot/README.md

 # spud-bot

-Spam Post User Database - Discord Bot
+# Spam Post User Database - Discord Bot

-Commands:
+## Commands:

-/add [key] [link] - Adds image
+- /add [key] [link] - Adds image

-/send [key] - Sends image
+- /send [key] - Sends image

-/remove [key] - Removes images
+- /remove [key] - Removes images

-/list - Lists all images keys
+- /list - Lists all images keys

-Dream Journal Game Commands:
+## Dream Journal Game Commands:

-/dreamplay - Get a random dream
+- /dreamplay [flag] - Get a random dream.
+Flags: none = normal, c = censor names

-/dreamreveal - Reveal the dreamer of the random dream
+- /dreamreveal - Reveal the dreamer of the random dream

-/dreamadd [dreamer name] [dream] - Add a dream to the database
+- /dreamadd [dreamer name] [dream] - Add a dream to the database

-/dreamcount - Number of dreams in the database
+- /dreamcount - Number of dreams in the database

-/dreamsend [number] - Sends the dream and dreamer of corresponding number ID
+- /dreamsend [number] - Sends the dream and dreamer of corresponding number ID

-/dreamname [name] - Sends all number IDs of dreams belonging the dreamer name provided
+- /dreamname [name] - Sends all number IDs of dreams belonging the dreamer name provided

 All dream commands have abbreviated forms, for example, you can type /dp instead of /dreamplay